 The healthy soil produced by the soil transformation process can be used for conservation purposes such as reforestation, erosion control and restoring challenged ecosystems.

 This composting process therefore represents a return to nature and helps make the last act an individual has on earth a green one.
-Read more about what the process involves here.
+Read more about what the process involves in our soil transformation explainer.

 Why Should You Go Green Vs. Traditional?

 There are two primary reasons people choose to do without a casket in their funeral arrangements.
 First, it is better for the environment.
 Second, it removes or reduces a substantial cost.

 Traditional funeral practice is damaging to the environment.
 Conventional burial is a resource-intensive process that pollutes the ground and produces emissions.

 Many traditional caskets are made of woods, metals and plastics that cause soil pollution when buried.
 It is estimated that 64.5 thousand tons of steel, 1.6 million tons of reinforced concrete and 20 million board feet of hardwood are buried in the US each year.